Fernando Chalana: Playing career

-Born in Barreiro, Setúbal District, Chalana began his football career at F.C.
-Barreirense, then moved to Lisbon neighbours S.L.
-Benfica in 1974, where he established himself the following eight years, scoring and assisting alike as he helped them conquer, amongst other accolades, five Primeira Liga and three Taça de Portugal trophies.
+Born in Barreiro, Setúbal District, Chalana began his football career at Barreirense, then moved to Lisbon neighbours Benfica in 1974, where he established himself the following eight years, scoring and assisting alike as he helped them conquer, amongst other accolades, five Primeira Liga and three Taça de Portugal trophies.

 Aged only 17 (fourth youngest ever), on 17 November 1976, Chalana won his first cap for Portugal, against Denmark for the 1978 FIFA World Cup qualifiers – at that age, he became Benfica's youngest player to score a goal at the Estádio da Luz.
 The peak of his career took place precisely on the international front, at UEFA Euro 1984, in France.
 There, the Little Genius was one of the team's leading figures, excelling in dribbling throughout the tournament, notably in the 3–2 semi-final loss against the hosts, setting up both goals for Rui Jordão.

-Moving to a club in that country after the tournament, FC Girondins de Bordeaux, Chalana failed to impress over three full seasons, mainly due to persistent injuries.
-In 1987 he returned to Benfica, never being able to reproduce his previous form; his last international appearance was a friendly with Sweden on 12 November 1988, which finished with a goalless draw.
+Moving to a club in that country after the tournament, Bordeaux, Chalana failed to impress over three full seasons, mainly due to persistent injuries.
+In 1987, he returned to Benfica, never being able to reproduce his previous form; his last international appearance was a friendly with Sweden on 12 November 1988, which finished with a goalless draw.

-Chalana wrapped his career at 33, with one season apiece with Lisbon-based sides C.F.
-Os Belenenses and C.F.
-Estrela da Amadora, the latter in the second division.
+Chalana wrapped his career at 33, with one season apiece with Lisbon-based sides Belenenses and Estrela da Amadora, the latter in the second division.

 Coaching career

 In 1999–2000, Chalana was at the helm of Benfica's juniors, winning the national championship.
-He had his first senior coaching experience four years later, assisting at modest F.C.
-Paços de Ferreira in a top-flight relegation as 17th.
+He had his first senior coaching experience four years later, assisting at modest Paços de Ferreira in a top-flight relegation as 17th.

 The following years, Chalana served as assistant to several managers at Benfica.
 However, in March 2008 he replaced José Antonio Camacho after the Spaniard was dismissed.
 In 2002, he had already had a one-game spell as interim, filling in for the dismissed Jesualdo Ferreira – days before precisely Camacho arrived; in that match he placed winger Miguel as a right-back, where he ultimately gained worldwide recognition.

 After one more season as assistant, now to Quique Sánchez Flores, Chalana returned to the junior side.